sukykaur/AzureGDPR/IaaSWebAppOverview.md

 ## Compliance Documentation

-The [Azure Security and Compliance Blueprint - FedRAMP High Customer Responsibility Matrix](https://aka.ms/blueprinthighcrm) lists all security controls required by the FedRAMP High baseline.
-The matrix denotes, for each control (or control subpart), whether implementation responsibly for the control is the responsibility of Microsoft, the customer, or shared between the two.
+The [Azure Security and Compliance Blueprint - GDPR Customer Responsibility Matrix](https://aka.ms/blueprinthighcrm) lists controller and processor responsibilities for all GDPR articles.
+Please note that for Azure services, a customer is usually the controller and Microsoft acts as the processor.

-The [control implementation matrix](https://aka.ms/blueprintwacim) lists all security controls required by the FedRAMP High baseline.
-The matrix denotes, for each control (or control subpart) that is designated a customer-responsibly in the customer responsibilities matrix, 1) if the blueprint automation implements the control, and 2) a description of how the implementation aligns with the control requirement(s).
-This content is also available [here](fedramp-controls-overview.md).
+The [Azure Security and Compliance Blueprint - GDPR IaaS WebApp Implementation Matrix](https://aka.ms/blueprintwacim) provides information on which GDPR articles are addressed by the IaaS WebApp architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.

 ## Deploy the Solution